aclysma/rafx/docs/visibility/api_design.md

 The `VisibilityWorld` uses handles to avoid bleeding internal design into the application.

 - A `ViewFrustumHandle` represents a view in the application, like the main camera, a mini-map, or a light source needed for shadow casting.
 It has a specific `Projection`.
 The supported `Projection` types are `Orthogonal` or `Perspective`.
-- An `ObjectHandle` represents a game entity in the application.
+- An `VisibilityObjectHandle` represents a game entity in the application.
 It is associated with a `Model` for culling and placed into a `Zone` with `View Frustums`.
 - A `ZoneHandle` is used to group `Objects` and `View Frustums` together. `View Frustums` are only able to "see" `Objects` in the same `Zone`. `Objects` and `View Frustums` may not be in multiple zones simultaneously.
 This is similar to a layer in a physics API.
 In a future release, the intent is for `Zones` to be the way to connect easily segmented levels with `Portals`.
 [1]
 - A `ModelHandle` represents the visibility bounds for a game entity in the application.
 Internally, it's represented by one of several possible bounding structures.
 In a physics API, this is like defining the collider for an entity in the physics world.
 - A `VolumeHandle` is like a `Model`, but instead of being reduced down to the bounding structure, it maintains a well-defined geometric shape like a cone, sphere, capsule, or other supported 3-dimensional shape.
-Unlike a `Model`, a `Volume` is not associated with an `ObjectHandle`.
+Unlike a `Model`, a `Volume` is not associated with an `VisibilityObjectHandle`.
 It is placed into a `Zone` and positioned independently. `Volumes` are included in the list of visibility results from a `View Frustum` when the `Volume` intersects with that `View Frustum`. `Volumes` are currently not implemented.
 In the future, `Volumes` will be the primary way for the application to determine the visibility of light sources in a view for the purpose of culling unseen lights.
 [2]

 The public API also includes a `VisibleBounds` struct for processing an arbitrary `PolygonSoup` provided by the application into the `VisibilityWorld`'s internal bounding structures. `VisibilityBounds` may be computed offline and provided to the `VisibilityWorld` during loading for initializing `Models`.
 The reason for preferring an internal structure is that the `VisibilityWorld` will need to simplify application models into simpler `OccluderBounds` in the future when occlusion culling is added.